-In contrast, exceptionally high CO2 growth rates occurred in 2005/2006 and 2012/2013.
-That in the former period may have been related to the global high temperature.
-That in the latter period may be the result of small changes in fluxes between the atmosphere and terrestrial biosphere (WMO, 2014b).
+In contrast, exceptionally high CO2 growth rates occurred in 2005/2006.
+This may have been related to the global high temperature.
+The high growth rate in 2012/2013 and the smaller growth rate in 2013/2014 are most likely related to changes in fluxes between the atmosphere and terrestrial biosphere, particularly in tropical and subtropical regions (WMO, 2015).
 Typically, ~120 PgC is exchanged between the atmosphere and terrestrial biosphere annually.
 This accounts for the observed seasonal cycle in atmospheric CO2 abundance in the Northern Hemisphere.
-Small interannual variability (1-2%) in these fluxes, either from a change in the balance between photosynthesis and respiration or the amount of biomass burned, have a large impact on the growth rate of CO2 (~4 PgC /yr).
+Small interannual variability (1-2%) in these fluxes, either from a change in the balance between photosynthesis and respiration or the amount of biomass burned, have a large impact on the growth rate of CO_2 (~4 PgC /yr).